 - Look for local sewing initiatives.
 This might be hard in some areas and this might be expensive.
 But you’ll be sure to have a unique piece.
 You can join a sewing group, to make items yourself, or you can look for those groups and ask if they’d like to make something for you.
 When this isn’t possible, you can learn to sew with YouTube!

 So as you can read, you do not have to shop fast fashion to create your own style.
 And you also don’t have to spend much money on fair fashion, because this can be expensive without a salary.
 There are so many alternative ways to consume slow fashion!
+There are so many alternative ways to be building your wardrobe.

 And keep in mind, it’s more expensive to buy a lot of clothes you won’t wear, than spending a lot at once on a piece of clothing you’ll wear 365 days a year for the following 6 years!